SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 6. Opponent Information

    Elisa observes your direct opponents behind and in front of you and informs you, whether you can catch up the car in front or whether you need to pay attention to the car behind you.

-   When you approach a car in front of you, Elisa will gather all available information for the given car, for example, if it has been lapped, or whether the driver is quite inconsistent or is doing a lot of mistakes, and so on.
-Depending on the situation, Elisa might give you this information and will ask you to be careful, if necessary.

 Please take a look at the dedicated section about [Opponent and Delta Information](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter#opponent-and-delta-information) down below for more detailed information.

 7. Last Laps Announcement